School Meals - FAQs

 People often call the Child Nutrition Division to ask questions about how benefits are provided under the school meal programs or to find out what schools are required to do to receive reimbursement under these programs.
 This page provides answers to many of these questions.
 The questions and answers are arranged by category.
-If you do not find the information you are looking for or if you wish a more technical explanation, you should contact the agency that administers the programs in your State.
-A list of State agencies including addresses and telephone numbers can be found in the Contacts section of this web site.
+If you do not find the information you are looking for or if you want a more technical explanation, you should contact the agency that administers the programs in your state.

 By law, children in high school must be permitted to decline lunch items they do not intend to eat.
 The program regulations allow schools to elect to extend this permission to elementary and junior high school children as well.
 This means that high school children may decline as many as two of the five items in a food-based lunch, and younger children may decline one or two items depending on local policy.
 For breakfast, a child may decline one item regardless of which menu planning option is used.

 We recognize that school meals must look and taste good if children are going to eat them.
 To address this need, we have developed and distributed a wide range of materials designed to provide local meal planners with recipes and other tools to help them prepare appealing school meals.
-To learn more about these materials, click here.
-To learn about education materials designed for children and their families, click here.
+To learn more about these materials, visit the Healthy Meals Resource System.
+To learn about education materials designed for children and their families, search for Team Nutrition resources.

 - Eat breakfast or lunch at school with your children.
 See what the meals are like.
 Notice the atmosphere.
 If you don’t like what you see, do something.